 How do I book a full-service wedding florist?

 Gather some inspiration images, narrow down some details (guest count/table count, wedding party numbers, etc.) and get in touch to book a consultation

 We will talk all about your wedding day and gather some more information so we can put together a customized wedding flower package for you.

-Book your flowers with a signed contract and first payment and then leave it to us to execute beautiful wedding flowers designed for you.
+Book your flowers with a signed contract and non-refundable retainer and then leave it to us to execute beautiful wedding flowers designed for you.

 Want to know more about the consultation or booking process?
 Click here.

 How much do wedding flowers cost?

 The cost of wedding flowers for a full-service wedding in Southern Ontario can vary vastly!
 It depends entirely on the size and scale of arrangements, the time of year, the type of flowers being used and how complicated the delivery and set-up will be.
 As a rule of thumb, bigger is always more expensive, though something small and “simple” isn’t always cheap!
 A larger guest count will always cost more because more guests means more tables means more flowers!